-Smart Metering Estimated Benefits for the 2019/20 regulatory year are nil.
+Smart Metering Estimated Benefits for the 2020/21 regulatory year are nil.

-This is because each of the seven benefit categories set out in DECC's original Impact Assessment require an appropriate volume of reliable smart metering data to be available to us as an essential input to the delivery of benefits.
+This is because each of the seven benefit categories set out in DECC's original

+Impact Assessment require an appropriate volume of reliable smart metering data to be available to us as an essential input to the delivery of benefits.

-The data that is available to us is not yet reliable, nor is it available in sufficient volumes with sufficient geographic coverage to support benefit delivery.
+The data that is available to us is not yet reliable, nor is it available with sufficient coverage in any given geographic area to support benefit delivery.